 The ABA has five explicit standards on physical plant; all of them speak to these physical, community, and learning needs more than they speak to symbol and status.
-One, for example, requires private offices for each member of the full-time faculty.20 The idea is not prestige, but to provide a quiet place for teachers and students to talk together.
+One, for example, requires private offices for each member of the full-time faculty.13 The idea is not prestige but to provide a quiet place for teachers and students to talk together.
 Former Attorney General Edward Levi once said that law school is graduate liberal education; President Garfield said that liberal education was Mark Hopkins on the other end of a log.
-The private office rule is an attempt to protect that log.
-Another standard requires, for obvious reasons, that seating spaces in the law library accommodate at least half of the school's full-time students,21 and requires "one or more suitable conference rooms under the control of the law school library."22
+The private-office rule is an attempt to protect the log.
+Another standard requires, for obvious reasons, that seating spaces in the law library accommodate at least half of the school's full-time students14 and requires "one or more suitable conference rooms under the control of the law school library."15

 II.
-STUDENT-FACULTY RATIOS
+Student-Faculty Ratios

-Legal education is a mass production industry.23 Its model in the United States, the Harvard Law School, has a student-faculty ratio of about thirty to one.
+Legal education is a mass-production industry.16 Its model in the United States, the Harvard Law School, has a student-faculty ratio of about thirty to one.
 Many of Harvard's emulators in the intellectual backwaters of America are in worse condition, although most are better.
-Liberal arts education, by comparison, operates at ratios of fifteen to one or lower.
+Liberal-arts education, by comparison, operates at ratios of fifteen to one or lower.
 Graduate education operates at about ten to one, and medical education under five to one.

-The ABA recently decided to work for a ratio in its approved schools of twenty to one.24 Only a few schools now provide a ratio that
+The ABA recently decided to work for a ratio in its approved schools of twenty to one.17 Only a few schools now provide a ratio that favorable;

-Standard 201 requires "resources necessary to provide a sound legal education and accomplish the objectives of [the school's] educational program."
-Standards 401-402 speak to the qualifications of

-^{20.} Standard 703.
-See generally Standards 701-705.

-^{21.} Standard 704.
-(Where the school exclusively offers an evening program, seating for 25% of total enrollment is required.)

-^{22.} Id.
-Standard 701 requires a physical plant "adequate for [the school's] current program and for such growth . . . as should be anticipated in the immediate future."
-Standard 702 speaks more specifically to classroom, seminar room, and courtroom requirements and specifies that "physical facilities shall be under the exclusive control and reserved for the exclusive use of the law school."

-^{23.} T. SHAFFER, supra note 13, at 61.
+- 12. See Robert Sommer, Personal Space (Englewood Cliffs, N.J.: Prentice-Hall, 1969); Fred I. Steele, Physical Settings and Organizational Development, in Harvey A. Hornstein, Barbara B. Bunker, W. Warner Burke, Marion Gindes & Roy J. Lewicki, Social Intervention 244 (New York: Free Press, 1971).
+For a discussion of the importance of environment in interactions between lawyers and dients see Shaffer, supra note 8, at 84-104. - 13.
+Standard 703.
+See generally Standards 701-705. - 14.
+Standard 704.
+(Where the school exclusively offers an evening program, seating for 25% of total enrollment is required.) - 15.
+Id.
+Standard 701 requires a physical plant "adequate for [the school's] current program and for such growth... as should be anticipated in the immediate future."
+Standard 702 speaks more specifically to classroom, seminar room, and courtroom requirements and specifies that "physical facilities shall be under the exclusive control and reserved for the exclusive use of the law school." - 16.
+Shaffer, supra note 8, at 61. - 17.
+Standards 201, 401-405; Interpretations of Standards 401-405 (June 1978) (in part):

-^{24.} Standards 201, 401-405; INTERPRETATIONS of Standards 401-405 (June 1978) (in part): Ratios are indicative and useful, but in no case are they a sufficient guide to compliance Based on the [Accreditation] Committee's recent experience:
+Ratios are indicative and useful, but in no case are they a sufficient guide to compliance Based on the [Accreditation] Committee's recent experience:

-(1) a ratio of 20:1 or less is favorable, but the Committee and Council should inquire into the effects of faculty size, to make certain that the size and duties of the fulltime faculty meet Standards 201 and 401-405.
+(1) a ratio of 20:1 or less is favorable, but the Committee and Council should inquire into the effects of faculty size, to make certain that the size and duties of the fulltime faculty most are about twenty-five to one while many have ratios as poor as, or even worse than, Harvard's.
+The ABA Council has twice ruled that ratios of thirty-six to one and worse are grounds for disaccreditation.18 In defending its 20:1 model, the ABA Accreditation Committee noted that ratio has a pervasive effect on the quality of education.
+For example:19